-In Physics, students will learn about how objects follow the laws of motion and how energy is used in our daily live.
+In Physics, students will learn about how objects follow the laws of motion.

-To achieve, this they will learn about: Statics and Dynamic including Newton's laws of motion; Electricity principles and use; Thermodynamics including heat transfer; and how to collect and use data to prove theories in physics.
+To achieve this they will learn about: Newton's laws of motion; the interaction between balanced and unbalanced forces; collisions; and how to collect and use data to calculate forces that can act on an object.

-During this course, students will: undertake practical investigations; research and build projects related to their studies; participate in field trips; as well as designing and conducting experiments according to the scientific method.
+During this course, students will undertake practical investigations, field trips and research tasks and will design experiments according to the scientific method.